 As with the other options, this course is four weeks long.

 Week 1: “Getting Started with Game Design”

 Testing, prototyping, learning how to actually make your game fun—these are crucial elements in game design and don’t appear to be covered in as much detail in other options.

 Principles of Game Design Course Feedback

 This course received an average of 4.4 stars from 222 reviews (at the time of this article).

 One user said this was a “very informative beginning class for those interested in stepping into the world of game design.”
 (5 stars)

 A second user said “The course itself is nice, but everything about the peer-graded assignments for weeks 2-4 just doesn’t work.”
 (4 stars)

-And a third one, for good measure: “The hours required for the assignments is well above the 2 hours stated.
-Also, there is no required comments on feedback, which can be very frustrating.
-Otherwise, the material is interesting, and well presented.”
+And a third one, for good measure: “The hours required for the assignments are well above the 2 hours stated.
+Also, there are no required comments on feedback, which can be very frustrating.
+Otherwise, the material is interesting and well presented.”
 (3 stars)